 - Respect the monarchy.
 One example is treating the coins and banknotes with respect since it bears portraits of the King.

 - Use your feet to point at things as feet are considered dirty in Thai culture.

 - Touch anyone’s head.
 It is deemed the most important part of someone’s body.

 - Handle any Buddha images with disrespect as it has sacred value.

 - Take any Buddha images out of the country.
 Stores will sell them to you but they won’t tell you about the regulations.

 Note: The above list is just a few of the do’s and don’ts in Thailand, but it is not exhaustive.

 Read also: An Alternative to Bangkok: Hua Hin

 Final Thoughts on Khao Yai

-Have you always wanted to travel to Europe, and at the same time, prevent creating a black hole in your wallet?
+Have you always wanted to travel to Europe, and at the same time, prevent burning a hole your pocket?
 Well, Khao Yai is your solution!
 It is the ideal holiday spot, given the endless surprises it has to offer.
-I have to admit, Khao Yai is definitely one of my favourite places in Thailand and I dare to say that I enjoyed every single moment there.
+I have to admit, Khao Yai is definitely one of my favourite places in Thailand and I dare say that I enjoyed every single moment there.